 You can also find the Theatre Workspaces Booking Calendar.

-MOLE (My Online Learning Environment) is the University of Sheffield’s digital learning platform.
-MOLE is accessible through MUSE and contains additional resources for all of your modules, including lecture slides, lecture recordings, seminar reading, online discussions, tasks and other relevant supporting materials.
+Blackboard is the University of Sheffield’s digital learning platform.
+Blackboard is accessible through MUSE and contains additional resources for all of your modules, including lecture slides, lecture recordings, seminar reading, online discussions, tasks and other relevant supporting materials.

 The University's wide range of electronic resources, including databases, e-books and e-journals are available to all registered students through MUSE.

 - Guide to referencing and footnotes for English Literature